World Book Tour

 First, set up a class page with a single login.
 Tell students they will “pin” a book cover for every book they read independently, leaving their own review in the comments section.
 If a book has already been pinned and reviewed, students can post additional reviews and opinions.

-Encourage students to visit the page whenever they’re looking for inspiration for their next reading choice—they should check out their classmates’ comments and the conversation that develops around each title.
+Encourage kids to visit the page whenever they’re looking for inspiration for their next reading choice—they should check out their classmates’ comments and the conversation that develops around each title.

 To extend the activity, focus students’ attention on engaging in respectful dialogue and backing up opinions with text evidence.
-Consider taking a moderating role and questioning students about specifics when whatever they’ve written is vague.
+Consider taking a moderating role and questioning students about specifics if something they’ve written is vague.
 You might even create a separate Pinterest board for each popular genre.